Royal Automobile Club: Facilities

+A corner of the large cooling-room in the club's Victorian-style Turkish baths before the 2004 refurbishment.

-The Club's London premises have 108 bedrooms, seven banqueting rooms, three restaurants, a business centre, a full-size marble swimming pool, squash courts, a billiards room and Victorian-style Turkish baths.
-The country clubhouse near Epsom also has accommodation, restaurants, and sports facilities including two 18-hole golf courses.
+The Club's London premises have 108 bedrooms, seven banqueting rooms, three restaurants, a business centre, a full-size Art Deco style marble swimming pool, squash courts, a billiards room and a historic Victorian-style Turkish baths, one of only eleven still open in the UK.

+The country clubhouse at Woodcote Park, near Epsom, also has accommodation, restaurants, and sports facilities including two 18-hole golf courses.